 While there is the time for the actual procedure, it is important to also factor in the recovery time.
 Whether it's tooth removal, a root canal, or dental implants, there are several things to remember to minimise the risk and boost recovery time:

 Dental surgery, just like any surgery, can be a major shock to your body.
 That is why you should make sure that you give yourself time to rest and recover post-surgery.
-You will likely be feeling drowsy immediately after the procedure, so it is advised that you do not drive straight away.
-Try using an extra pillow to elevate your head when sleeping that evening.

 Follow all instructions